 - In Ezekiel's day, every major city was fortified with tall walls and massive gates.
 So he is amazed to describe Israel as "the land of unwalled villages" in verse 11.
 Today, fortress walls are no defense against modern weapons.
 Modern cities, including those in Israel today, can be described as "unwalled villages."

 - Not only has Israel been gathered back to their land, the nation is prospering economically.
 Israeli farmers have gone into "desolate places" and turned them into lush farm lands, and have become the major supplier of fresh fruits, vegetables and flowers to Europe.
-Israeli scientists and engineers have developed many successful high-tech industries within Israel, and the Israeli government is now pondering ways to lure more college-trained immigrants from Europe and the USA to Israel.
+Israeli scientists and engineers have developed many successful high-tech industries within Israel.

 - Israel was gathered in their land, but they weren't conspicuously prospering (and qualifying for this battle) until the 1960s.